 Caucasus Hunter Gatherers (CHG) in Satsurblia at 13.3 kya (13300 years ago) and Iran Neolithic in the Zagros mountains at 10kya (10000 years ago) had Siberian ANE ancestry!

 Moreover, study authors revealed that "Caucasus hunter-gatherers (CHG) sampled in Georgia in Satsurblia and Kotias Klde caves near Dzudzuana were genetically intermediate between EHG (Eastern Hunter Gatherers) and the first agriculturalists of Iran sampled from the Zagros mountains (Iran_N; ~10kya)".

-It is already known that EHG known from samples near the Urals, albeit at a later date (Samara 7.5kya), do have ANE ancestry as well.
+It is already known that EHG known from samples near the Urals, albeit from a later date (Samara 7.5kya), do have ANE ancestry as well.

 Gobeklitepe 11.6-8.6kya is equidistant to both locations where ANE ancestry is recorded Satsurblia (13.3 kya), Georgia and Zagros, Iran (10kya).
 It is also somewhat in the middle of these two locations along the north-south axis.
 Moreover, Zagros mountains are the continuation of the eastern Taurus mountains where Gobeklitepe is located.

 The data clearly indicates the spread of ANE ancestry to the Near East between 13-10 kya at the latest.

 Siberian Ancestry in Sumerians is once more confirmed with this study

 Siberian ancestry is found in the Zagros mountains, Iran Neolithic, as early as 8000 BC.
 The fact that Sumerian civilization (4000 BC) was not authocthonous/indigenous is largely accepted by main stream archaeologists and many say that the Sumerians came from the Zagros mountains.

 From my book published in December 2016, Sumerian Turks: Civilization's Journey from Siberia to Mesopotamia

 "...And there is a stupid claim that these people, including Sumerians, came from the Zagros mountains, as if a mountain range in Iran is the end of the world and there is nothing beyond, say, like Central Asia or Siberia!
 We know Sumer had trading partners beyond Iran, such as India and Afghanistan."

 The above genetic research has proven my above statement two years after the publication of my book.